Rosen-Schaffel Competition Eligibility and Application Procedures

 - Repertoire must be memorized.

-Applications and application materials MUST BE SUBMITTED ONLINE by Wednesday, April 10, 2020.
+Applications and application materials MUST BE SUBMITTED ONLINE no later than APRIL 14, 2022 at 11:59pm.